bousket/chatbell/README.md

 Chat Bell is a tiny mod ringing a bell on player's name quote in chat.
 The functionality can be enabled/disabled by /chatbell command.
-Players preferences are saved on disk in <mod place>/chatbell by default
+Players preferences are saved on disk in <world>/chatbell by default

 Mod dependencies: none